-Typically, it takes 10–14 years long to become a doctor with can be simplified as 4 years of an undergraduate degree, 4 years in a medical degree, and a minimum of 4 years in a residency program.
-At the step of obtaining a license for practicing as a doctor, you would've invested approximately 10-14 years.
+Typically, it takes 10–14 years to become a doctor.
+This breaks down to four years to earn an undergraduate degree, four years to earn a medical degree, and a minimum of four years in a residency program.

-In this article, we will share the estimated time it takes to become a doctor.
+In this article, we will explain more about how long it takes to become a doctor.

 What does a doctor do?

-The key to becoming a ‘good doctor’ requires the individual to develop strong technical, interpersonal, and time management skills as well as religiously and selflessly commit to serving people.
+Becoming a good doctor requires the individual to develop strong technical, interpersonal, and time management skills as well as a religious and selfless commitment to serving people.

 How long does it take to become a doctor?

-Residency program- 3 to 7 years of training (depending on the type of specialty)
+- Residency program: three to eight years of training (depending on the specialty)

-While you can pursue any subject in your undergrad program, it is a bonus if you preferably study anatomy, biology, chemistry, math, physiology along with other regular subjects like English and Foreign Languages.
-Most undergrad programs have a course duration of 4 years.
+Popular subjects include anatomy, biology, chemistry, math, and physiology, along with other regular subjects like English and foreign languages.
+Most undergrad programs have a course duration of four years.